rpisarev/horoscope-app/README.md

 - `frontend` — Vue/Vite dev server
 - `backend` — Flask API
-- `scheduler` — separate APScheduler process for scheduled horoscope generation
+- `scheduler` — separate APScheduler process for scheduled horoscope generation and retries
 - `db` — PostgreSQL database

 The app is still in development.
-Horoscope generation is currently implemented as a placeholder in `backend/app/services.py`.
+The backend already has generation lifecycle tracking, but the horoscope provider is still `stub` by default.
+Real LLM/OpenAI generation is planned for a later step.

 ---